telicent-oss/smart-caches-core/docs/security/index.md

 Therefore as part of this new API we adopt a similar approach to [Labels](#label-format--syntax) in that we move to treat user entitlements as opaque byte sequences with responsibility for retrieving and interpreting user entitlements left to plugins via their `EntitlementsProvider` and `EntitlementsParser` implementations.
-This means that the burden of configuring any necessary supporting services, e.g. connectivity to Access, becomes an internal implementation detail of a plugin, rather than an application concern.
+This means that the burden of configuring any necessary supporting services, e.g. connectivity to [Telicent Access][TcAccess], becomes an internal implementation detail of a plugin, rather than an application concern.

 Entitlements use the same optional schema prefix as part of the byte sequences to allow plugins to distinguish between different entitlement schemas they may support, and this allows for future plugins to potentially combine multiple entitlement providers.

 As with labels the `Entitlements<T>` interface treats entitlements in abstract terms from an application perspective while allowing a plugin implementation to decode the entitlements into whatever data structure(s) are appropriate.
 A plugins implementation of the `EntitlementsParser` interface can supply whatever decoding logic it needs for its implementation.

+Entitlements may include a variety of entitlements data, including but not limited to the following:

+- User specific attributes, e.g. name, job role, clearance, nationality etc.
+- Request contextual attributes, e.g. physical location, device, connection

+Part of this Security Plugin model is that a customers chosen plugin can provide data from as many entitlement sources, and of many types, as is needed to enforce a given security labelling schema.

 ### Data Access Enforcement